Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 - [Getting started with RStudio in CDAP](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/getting_started):
     - This is a guide for using RStudio within CDAP, for those familiar with R and RStudio, but new to CDAP.
-    - Accessing RStudio
+    - Opening and closing RStudio
-    - Closing a session
     - RStudio workspace
-    - Accessing CDAP data from RStudio
+    - Accessing and working with CDAP data from RStudio
-    - Working with CDAP data in RStudio
     - Uploading files into your workspace in RStudio

 - [Connecting RStudio to git and GitHub](https://studious-fortnight-b9bc26d6.pages.github.io/RStudio_in_CDAP/git_and_github/)